pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 After assigning a working directory, we download the latest version of wordpress with wget, unzipp it, and delete all the source files.

-After downloading wordpress, we will copy and execute our configuration file, which we will create in the fourth step.
-Then we will delete this script and give full permissions to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.
+Next, we will copy and execute our configuration script, which will create the file `wp-config.php` and fill it with our desired cofiguration, as well as getting the information about or mariadb database.
+We will delete this script once finished and give full permissions to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.

+Then, we do the same with another script, this one will automate the installation of WordPress and will setup the necessary services.

+> We will see both scripts in more detail later in this same guide section.

 Finally, expose the port and set CMD to run our installed php-fpm **(attention! the version must match the installed one!)**